myr-onl/selenium-e2e-tests/README.md

     - `title` - Title of the book to hold, **exactly** as it appears in Aspen Discovery
     - `groupedWorkId` - The ID of the grouped work in Aspen Discovery
     - `bibRecordId` - The ID of the bibliographic record in your ILS
+- `volumeHold` - A grouped work with a bibliographic record in your ILS that has volume data and can be placed on hold
+  - `title` - Title of the item to hold **exactly** as it appears in Aspen Discovery
+  - `groupedWorkId` - The ID of the grouped work in Aspen Discovery
+  - `bibRecordId` - The ID of the bibliographic record in your ILS

 ## Running the Tests